-Theatre Director Ronan Phelan tells Culture why Rough Magic's new production of Shakespeare's Much Ado About Nothing, is set in a deluxe mobile home on the Irish coast and how women hold the power in this production, in advance of the play’s premiere at Kilkenny Arts Festival this August.
+Theatre Director Ronan Phelan tells Culture why Rough Magic's new production of Shakespeare's Much Ado About Nothing, is set in a deluxe mobile home on the Irish coast and how women hold the power in this production, in advance of the play’s Irish tour this month.

 There’s a Garth Brooks song called Papa Loved Mama about an adulterous wife and her trucker husband, who the lyrics describe as a ‘gud’un’ but ‘a jealous type’.
 It’s when Brooks reaches the chorus that we get the culmination of the song’s narrative: